Saosing/sharecorners/README.md

 -   [qpdf](https://github.com/qpdf/qpdf)

 where wand and preview-generator are python packages that can be automatically installed along with pdf2images.
-However, you have
+However, you have to in